 Check out our full guide to Mobile Ordering at Disney World to see exactly how to do it and some great tips to follow.

-Just like the overall park attendance and ride capacities will be lower than normal, so will the restaurant capacities.
-Tables will be spaced out further from each other according to the CDC guidelines, making it impossible for Disney to fit as many people in each restaurant as they usually do.
+Just like the overall park attendance and ride capacities are lower than normal, so are the restaurant capacities.
+Tables are spaced out further from each other according to the CDC guidelines, making it impossible for Disney to fit as many people in each restaurant as they usually do.

-Eating at open-air tables will be encouraged, though difficult in the Florida heat in the Summer.
+If you can, we suggest eating at open-air tables whenever possible, though it can be difficult in the Florida heat in the Summer.

 Reservations & Wait Times

-Don’t get me wrong, we love getting unlimited plates of food at a Disney buffet as much as the next person, but there’s a good chance we won’t be doing that for a while.
+We love getting unlimited plates of food at a Disney buffet as much as the next person, and now that is possible once again in Walt Disney World.

 Character meals go hand-in-hand with buffets since many are one-in-the-same.
-Since there are not going to be any character meets, there also will not be any characters coming up to your table for a photo op.
+Since there are not going to be any character meets, there also will not be any characters coming up to your table for a photo op for the time being.